bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 If necessary, susequent fields/columns may be appended to a data dictionary to support the preservation of extra information that is not provided for by the columns here.

-## Data Dictionary Columns Specification
+## Data Dictionary Fields Specification

-Each row in a data dictionary MUST contain the following fields.
-Depending on the *Value Status* of the field, values may or may not be REQUIRED in that field for every row in the data dictionary.
+Each record in a data dictionary MUST contain the following, possibly empty, fields.
+For each field, the *Value Status* specifies whether a non-blank value is required or whether a blank value is acceptable.

 ### Field: Id

-__Value Status__: REQUIRED (the value for Id MUST NOT be empty)
+__Value Status__: REQUIRED (the value for the `Id` field MUST NOT be empty)

 The `Id` field in the data dictionary contains an identifier for the datafile field being described.
 Datafile field identifiers are strings.
-To cater for pre-existing RADx study data we do not impose any restrictions on the format or characters that make up a field identifier, except that it may not include a comma, quote, or semi-colon.
-Field identifiers may contain spaces, for example.
+To cater for pre-existing RADx study data we do not impose any restrictions on the format or characters that make up a field identifier.
+Field identifiers may contain spaces.

-In RADx harmonized data, the Id typically begins with `nih_`, reflecting the NIH field name assigned to RADx harmonized fields (and corresponding Common Data Elements).
+Note: In RADx harmonized data, the Id typically begins with `nih_`, reflecting the NIH field name assigned to RADx harmonized fields (and corresponding Common Data Elements).

 ### Field: Label